 - Moston & New Moston

-A new resident-led Partnership has been set up in each neighbourhood to promote active ageing, increase older people’s participation and to make the neighbourhood more Age Friendly.
-We are going to be working with residents to create an Age-Friendly Action Plan which will develop activities and projects to make the neighbourhood more Age-Friendly.
+A resident-led partnership has been set up in each neighbourhood to promote active ageing, increase older people’s participation and make the neighbourhood more age friendly.
+To this end, residents have been creating age friendly action plans incorporating a wide range of different activities and projects.

 See this link for more information about the work in Manchester: http://www.msa.ac.uk/mafn